wheresrhys/fetch-mock/docs/docs/wrappers/vitest.md

 `fetchMock.mockReset({includeSticky: boolean})`

 Clears all call history from the mocked `fetch` implementation _and_ removes all routes (including fallback routes defined using `.spy()` or `.catch()`) with the exception of sticky routes.
 To remove these, pass in the `includeSticky: true` option.
-FOr more fine grained control over fallback routes and named routes please use `fetchMock.removeRoutes()`
+For more fine grained control over fallback routes and named routes please use `fetchMock.removeRoutes()`

 #### fetchMock.mockRestore()